Advanced Factories 2018: How a more Connected Factory is Transforming Manufacturing

-The Advanced Factories annual trade-show is the place where innovation shapes Industry 4.0, the body of knowledge that formalizes the Fourth Industrial Revolution.
-It embodies the linkage between the physical and digital world.
-The reason for its existence is explained by the ever-growing personalized demand on the markets, which is forcing companies to rethink their production, their supply chains and their workforce.
+The Advanced Factories annual trade-show is the place where innovation shapes Industry 4.0, the Fourth Industrial Revolution.
+The movement represents the linkage between the physical and the digital world, and it exists because of the ever-growing personalization demand on the markets, which is forcing companies to rethink their production, their supply chains, and their workforce.

-At ADVANCED FACTORIES 2018, two major trends are affecting the industrial plants:
+At Advanced Factories 2018, two major trends affecting industrial plants stand out:

 The development of the connected factory

-The connected factory consists of industrial operations that are smart, secure and connected, using sensors and machinery that communicate among them.
-By sharing information across global and remote operations, the productivity improves and the innovation enhances the manufacturing process.
+The connected factory is built around the idea that industrial operations can be smart, secure and connected, using sensors and machinery that communicate among them.
+By sharing information across global and remote operations, a connected factory improves productivity, and the innovation it requires enhances the manufacturing process.

 The rethinking of the machinery design

-Not only the traditional hazards, but also the ergonomic and usability issues for a broad range of workers should be taken into account.
-Therefore, some questions and consideration have to be kept in mind:
+Not only traditional hazards, but also the ergonomic and usability issues for a broad range of workers should be taken into account for the design of machinery.
+Therefore, some questions and considerations have to be kept in mind:

 - Do operators have to lift materials?
 How can the manufacturers design more supportive machinery to alleviate the operators?